starknet-edu/starknet-erc20/README.md

 #### Exercise 16 and 17

 - Create and deploy a new ERC20 `ExerciseSolutionToken` to track user deposit.
-This ERC20 should be mintable and mint authorization given to ExerciseSolution.
+This ERC20 should be mintable and mint authorization given to `ExerciseSolution`
-- Deploy `ExerciseSolutionToken` and make sure that `ExerciseSolution` knows its address.
+- Deploy `ExerciseSolutionToken` and make sure that `ExerciseSolution` knows its address
-- Update the deposit function on `ExerciseSolution` so that user balances are tokenized.
-When a deposit is made in `ExerciseSolution`, tokens are minted in `ExerciseSolutionToken` and transferred to the address depositing.
+- Update the deposit function on `ExerciseSolution` so that user balances are tokenized: when a deposit is made in `ExerciseSolution`, tokens are minted in `ExerciseSolutionToken` and transferred to the address depositing
 - Call `ex16_17_deposit_and_mint` in the evaluator to prove your code works (4 pts)

 #### Exercise 18

-- Update the `ExerciseSolution` withdraw function so that it uses `transferFrom()` in `ExerciseSolutionToken`, burns these tokens, and returns the DTKs.
+- Update the `ExerciseSolution` withdraw function so that it uses `transferFrom()` in `ExerciseSolutionToken`, burns these tokens, and returns the DTKs
 - Call `ex18_withdraw_and_burn` in the evaluator to prove your code works (2 pts)

-The total amount of points to collect from completing all exercises up to this point is : 36 points ​
+The total amount of points to collect from completing all exercises up to this point is : 36 points

+#### The end?

+Congratulations on reaching the end of the tutorial!

+As new exercises could be added, there might be additional points to collect in the future, though.
+Who knows?